-Before you empty the coffee pot’s grounds into the trash, consider these clever household uses for them:
+Before you empty those used coffee grounds into the trash, consider these clever household uses for them:

 - As an exfoliant.
 The rough texture of the coffee grounds can be used on your skin as a scrub.
 Coffee scrubs are all the rage.
 Just mix 1/2 cup coffee grounds and 1/2 cup sugar (any kind) with 1/4 cup coconut oil in a small jar with lid.
 Work into wet skin, and rinse.